Tutorial: Predict automobile price with the designer

 You create a flow of data through your pipeline when you connect the output port of one module to an input port of another.

 Select the Select Columns in Dataset module.

-In the properties pane to the right of the canvas, select All columns.
+In the module details pane to the right of the canvas, select Edit column.

 Select the + to add a new rule.

-From the drop-down menu, select Exclude and Column names.
+From the drop-down menus, select Exclude and Column names.

 Enter normalized-losses in the text box.